ToheedAli-BSCS24119/Prison_Break/README.md

 3. Logic and Propositions
 4. Set theory
 5. Combination and Permutations
+6. PROBABILITY
-6. Path Finding Algorithm(BFS and DFS)
+7. Path Finding Algorithm(BFS and DFS)
-7. Comparison of Algorithm
+8. Comparison of Algorithm
-8. Live demo of Prison Break (Code)
+9. Live demo of Prison Break (Code)
-9. Real_World Application
+10. Real_World Application
-10. Thought Provoking Questions & Discussion
+11. Thought Provoking Questions & Discussion
 # Introduction to Graph Theory:
 Graph theory is a branch of mathematics that studies structures formed by nodes (vertices) and edges (connections).
 It allows us to represent and analyze relationships and pathways in a variety of systems, such as social networks, road maps, and communication networks.
 Graphs provide a way to visualize and solve problems involving connectivity and flow.
 In the context of our project, graph theory helps us model and understand the "Prison Break" setup.
 ## Directed Graph